One day when I was in my early twenties, a roommate and I decided to cook some ribs.

 Of all the ways you can make it at home, I think Alton Brown’s is the easiest and somewhat unique.

-Simply set up a fire pit or grill with a piece of heating duct to extend the smokestack, and by doing so allowing the smoke to cool down and be easier to condense.
+Simply set up a fire pit, grill, or charcoal smoker with a piece of heating duct to extend the smokestack, and by doing so allowing the smoke to cool down and be easier to condense.

 On top of the smokestack, add a Bundt pan, then place an upside down bowl over the Bundt pan and place a bag of ice on top of the bowl.
 This will force condensation to form inside the bowl and drip back into the Bundt pan.